 Q: Can the investor ask for references from previous transactions?

-A: No. Revealing the name of a client would be violation of the Rules of Confidentiality and of the Non-Disclosure Agreement that are signed between the Program Manager and the Client.
+A: No. Revealing the name of a client would be violation of the Rules of Confidentiality and of the Non-Disclosure Agreement that are signed between the Program Manager/Trader and the Client.

 Notes: As with any investment program an investor is advised to seek advice from legal and financial experts before entering into any financial transaction.
 The client should be fully informed as to the potential for gain or loss as it applies to their personal situation.
 Depending upon the clients assets, each PPP case will be different and selecting the best program for the client will be key to competing the investment program successfully.